neillfontes/cv/README.md

 *June 2023 &ndash;> now()*

 - Project: Klar Banking App
-- Environment: Java 11-21, Kafka, Docker, AWS, Github Actions, Kubernetes, REST APIs, Karate
+- Environment: Java 11-21, Kafka, Docker, AWS, Github Actions, Kubernetes, REST, Protobuf, Karate
-- Scope: Java Backend Engineering / Credit Platform Team
+- Scope: Java Backend Engineering / Credit Team
 - Tasks: Development and Maintenance of the Loan Core System, responsible for scheduling and executing fees and repayments at large scale.
 Part of a remotely distributed team in LATAM and Europe.
 Troubleshooting customer-affecting Live issues.
-I am currently working as an Individual Contributor part of a Backend/QA Engineering team.
+I am currently working as an Individual Contributor part of a Backend Engineering team.
-- Results: Delivered several new features in the Loan Core Repayment system such as a repayment aggregation that processes a single repayment from a customer instead of several, unblocking the processing of subsequent messages to optimize for speed and faster response time for the customer.
-Allowing Klar customers to choose a repayment strategy for their monthly credit line and processing the repayment in other downstream services accordingly.
+- Results: Delivered several new features in the Loan Core Repayment system such as:
+    1. Repayment aggregation that processes a single repayment from a customer instead of several, unblocking the processing of subsequent messages to optimize for speed and faster response time for the customer.
+    2. Allowing Klar customers to choose a repayment strategy for their monthly credit line and processing the repayment in other downstream services accordingly.
+    3. Allowing existing loans to be renegotiated on new terms and managing their loan lifecycle (repayments, fee management, closure/write off).

 Lead Software Engineer
 *January 2021 &ndash;> June 2023*